Want to experience something unique and interesting while in Damnoen Saduak Floating Market?

 Unfortunately, taxi scams in Bangkok are quite popular, with taxi drivers overcharging tourists.

-Option 3: Join a Day Tour (Convenient and Safest Ways)
+Option 3: Join a Day Tour (Easy and Safest Ways)

 The third option is by joining a day tour.